Cosmic sign-reversal: non-parametric reconstruction of interacting dark energy with DESI DR2: Data and results

 \section{Data and results}

-In this work, we constrain the amplitudes of 20 bins, i.e., $N=20$, with the first bin covering the wide range of $a\in[0.0001,0.286]$, and the last 19 bins uniform in $a\in[0.286,1]$, corresponding to $z\in[0,2.5]$.
-We sample the parameter space using the public package {\tt Cobaya} \cite{Torrado:2020dgo} with the nested sampler {\tt PolyChord} \cite{Handley:2015fda,Handley:2015vkr}.
+In this work, we constrain the amplitudes of 20 bins, i.e., $N=20$, with the first bin covering the wide range of $a\in[0.0001,0.286]$, and the last 19 bins uniform in $a\in[0.286,1]$, corresponding to $z\in[0,2.5]$. {We have verified that our central conclusions are robust against increasing the number of bins (e.g., $N=30$), or extending the redshift range of the uniform bins to higher redshifts (e.g., from $z=2.5$ to $z=4.5$).
+The results of these tests are detailed in Appendix~\ref{app:robustness}.} We sample the parameter space using the public package {\tt Cobaya} \cite{Torrado:2020dgo} with the nested sampler {\tt PolyChord} \cite{Handley:2015fda,Handley:2015vkr}.
 The obtained samples are analyzed using the public package {\tt Getdist} \cite{Lewis:2019xzd}.
 The Gaussian prior defined in Eq.~(\ref{eq:prior}) is computed as an external prior in {\tt Cobaya}.
 The theoretical model is solved using the {\tt IDECAMB} code \cite{Li:2023fdk}, which is an implementation of IDE theory in the public Einstein-Boltzmann solver {\tt CAMB} \cite{Lewis:1999bs,Howlett:2012mh}.
 To ensure compatibility with the {\tt Cobaya} package, we have rewritten the {\tt IDECAMB} code based on the new version of {\tt CAMB}.
 To ensure numerical stability in nested sampling, we adopt conservative priors on the cosmological parameters: the physical baryon density $\Omega_bh^2 \in [0.01, 0.05]$, the physical cold dark matter density $\Omega_ch^2 \in [0.02, 0.3]$, the Hubble constant $H_0 \in [40, 100]$, the reionization optical depth $\tau_\mathrm{reio} \in [0.01, 0.05]$, the amplitude and spectral index of the primordial scalar spectrum $\mathrm{ln}(10^{10}A_s) \in [2.5, 3.5]$ and $n_s \in [0.85, 1.1]$, and the coupling constants $\beta_i \in [-2, 2]$ for $i=1,2,...,20$.
 We take $H_0$ as a free parameter instead of the commonly used $\theta_{\rm{MC}}$, because $\theta_{\rm{MC}}$ is dependent on a standard non-interacting background evolution.

 We adopt the following datasets:

 $\bullet$ CMB: For the CMB data, we use the temperature (TT), polarization (EE), cross (TE), and lensing power spectra measurements.
 The specific likelihoods are: (i) the \texttt{Commander} likelihood using the temperature spectrum at large scales ($2 \leq \ell \leq 30$), from the Planck 2018~\cite{Planck:2018vyg,Planck:2019nip}; (ii) the \texttt{SimAll} likelihood using the spectrum of E-mode polarization at large scales ($2 \leq \ell \leq 30$) from the Planck 2018~\cite{Planck:2018vyg,Planck:2019nip}; (iii) the high-$\ell$ \texttt{CamSpec} ($\ell \geq 30$) likelihood using dust-cleaned TT, TE, and EE power spectra computed from the Planck 2020 (PR4 / NPIPE) maps \cite{Rosenberg:2022sdy}; (iv) the CMB lensing likelihood from the NPIPE PR4 Planck \cite{Carron:2022eyg}.
 We label the combination of these likelihoods as ``CMB".